-Explore news and announcements on sexually transmitted infections (STIs) and the STI Federal Action Plan from the Office of Infectious Disease and HIV/AIDS Policy (OIDP).
+Explore news and announcements on sexually transmitted infections (STIs) and the STI National Strategic Plan (STI Plan) from the Office of Infectious Disease and HIV/AIDS Policy (OIDP).

 - Centers for Disease Control and Prevention (CDC) Releases 2018 Sexually Transmitted Disease (STD) Surveillance Report: In October 2019, CDC released the latest data on key STD trends in the United States.
 The report shows that STI rates surged for the fifth year in a row – reaching an all-time high.
 View the report.

-- Stakeholders and the Public Weigh in on the Nation’s First STI Federal Action Plan: From March to June 2019, the Office of the Assistant Secretary for Health’s Office of Infectious Disease and HIV/AIDS Policy provided several opportunities for the public to take an active role in helping to inform the development of the STI Federal Action Plan.
+- Stakeholders and the Public Weigh in on the Nation’s First STI Plan: From March to June 2019, the Office of the Assistant Secretary for Health’s Office of Infectious Disease and HIV/AIDS Policy provided several opportunities for the public to take an active role in helping to inform the development of the STI Plan.
 Read the update.

 - National Institute of Allergy and Infectious Diseases (NIAID) Officials Call for Innovative Research on STIs: In a new article in The Journal of Infectious Diseases, NIAD experts called for a refocused and enhanced research portfolio on sexually transmitted infections (STIs) to surmount the global STI epidemic.
 Learn more.